mastcu/SerialEM/ReadMe.txt

   1) Remove "-MKL" from the entry for libifft in "Additional Dependencies".
   2) Remove "-IOMP" from the entries there for libiimod and libcfshr.
   3) Completely remove the entry there for libiomp5md.lib.
+  5) Add -VCOMP to the entry there for libctffind.
+(The executable will depend on libctffind-VCOMP.dll in SerialEMLibs, not on the libctffind.dll distributed with SerialEM.)
   4) Remove "VCOMP;VCOMPD;" from "Ignore Specific Default Libraries".

 The collection also includes 32-bit version 2 of FFTW that was formerly used under a purchased license.
-If you should happen to have a license for this, you could use it by removing libifft.lib, adding in FFTW2st.lib and RFFTW2st.lib, making the changes in steps 2-4 above, and defining USE_FFTW2 at least for the compilation of Xcorr.cpp.
+If you should happen to have a license for this, you could use it by removing libifft.lib, adding in FFTW2st.lib and RFFTW2st.lib, making the changes in steps 2-5 above, and defining USE_FFTW2 at least for the compilation of Xcorr.cpp.

 SerialEM can be compiled in VS 2013 by reading in the current solution file, allowing it to upgrade the project, and changing preprocessor definition